Bill Cosby goes on trial, his legacy and freedom at stake

 Prosecutors are trying to show Cosby’s treatment of Constand fit a pattern of predatory behavior.

-They had wanted to call as many as 13 women who say Cosby sexually assaulted them — out of more than 60 accusers in all.
-But Montgomery County Judge Steven O’Neill, in a victory for Cosby, said jurors could hear only from Constand and Johnson.
+They had wanted to call as many as 13 women who say Cosby sexually assaulted them, out of more than 60 accusers in all.
+But Judge Steven O’Neill, in a victory for Cosby, said the jury could hear only from Constand and Johnson.

 Johnson testified that Cosby pressured her to take a large white pill that knocked her out, and when she woke up he put lotion on her hand and forced her to touch his genitals.